 On your clean keto food list, stick to low-glycemic sweeteners to avoid spikes in blood sugar, and avoid fillers and binders such as maltodextrin and dextrose, which can spike blood sugar and contain sneaky carbs.
 Sugar alcohols such as maltitol or xylitol can still cause moderate glycemic response when digested, so have them in moderation.

 While technically sugar-free, we don’t recommend artificial sweeteners like aspartame, ace-K and sucralose because of the potential for negative health risks.
-Plus, there are more healthful, plant-based, keto-friendly sweeteners like stevia and monk fruit available at your local grocery store—without the same potential for risky side effects.
+Plus, there are plant-based, keto-friendly sweeteners like stevia and monk fruit available at your local grocery store—with far less side effects.

 Looking for keto-friendly sweets that won’t tank your macros?
 Try these delicious keto recipes:

-Or just grab a Bulletproof Chocolate Dipped Collagen Bar.
-With MCT oil, collagen protein and just 3-4 grams of net carbs per bar, these bars are keto-friendly nutrition, dipped in chocolate.
+Or just grab a Bulletproof Collagen Protein Bar.
+With MCT oil, collagen protein and 11 grams of protein per bar, these bars are delicious keto-friendly nutrition.